 When looking to ship your car overseas you will likely come across the shipping terms Roll-on/Roll-off and container shipping.
 But what exactly are these two methods of shipping?
 And which is the correct one for you?

 In this article, we will look at exactly what you can expect from each type of shipping, as well as analyse their advantages and disadvantages.
-This will help you make an informed decision about how exactly you should ship your car when sending it to another country.
+This will help you make an informed decision about how exactly you should ship your car when sending it internationally.

 Roll-on/Roll-off (often written as RoRo) is generally the simplest way to ship cars, motorbikes, trucks or any other kind of wheeled cargo.
-It is fast, efficient and the most cost-effective method of transporting a car.
+It is fast, efficient and the most cost-effective method of transporting a car or similar cargo.

-As you may have guessed from the name, RoRo ships are designed so that cars and other vehicles can be driven or towed directly onto the ship using their own wheels.
-Once on board, they are safely secured to the deck of the ship in a wind and watertight vessel – picture it like a huge underground carpark. (click here if you want to see what a RoRo vessel looks like)
+As you may have guessed from the name, Roll on, Roll off (RoRo) ships are designed so that cars and other vehicles can be driven or towed directly onto the ship using their own wheels.
+Once on board, they are safely secured to the deck of the ship in a wind and watertight vessel – picture it like a huge underground carpark.
+Click here to see what the inside of a Roll on, Roll off vessel looks like.

-For example, if you are moving abroad you may have extra items, tools, equipment or furniture that you need to send across as well as your car then it can be worth wild getting a 20ft or 40ft shipping container and filling it up with your car and other personal items.
+If you are moving abroad you may have extra items, tools, equipment or furniture that you need to send across as well as your car then it can be worth while getting a 20ft or 40ft shipping container and filling it up with your car and other personal items.

 At Willship, we commonly use 20ft shipping containers to move vehicles.
 Once a vehicle is loaded into a 20ft container there is often still enough room for a chest of draws or a few boxes of personal belongings.
 You can also fill your vehicle with whatever you like as long as you keep a list of the contents.
 If you would like to see what you can fit inside a 20ft container please click here to view our article on how much space is inside a 20ft container.